ZDoom/zdoom-macos-deps/readme.md

 ## Prerequisites

-* Xcode 12.2 or newer, launch it once to finish installation
-* CMake 3.18 or newer, `CMake.app` in `/Applications` or system-wide `cmake` console executable
+Xcode 12.2 or newer is required in order to build universal binaries.
+Launch Xcode once to finish its installation.
+In theory, it is possible to use older versions of Xcode to build Intel target only by adding `--disable-arm` command line option.

 ## Directories